 In an attempt to give its audience a better product and ease the strain on National Basketball Association management, the NBA installed a rule that prohibits players that are not at least one year removed from high school from entering their name into the NBA draft.
-This rule was made to protect the integrity of the league and raise the quality of basketball being played in games by putting athletes into college programs.
+This rule was made to protect the integrity of the league and raise the quality of basketball being played in games by pushing athletes into college programs for their own development.
 Theoretically, the one-and-done rule gives the student-athletes a year of college to mature emotionally, a year of basketball at a higher level which prepares them for the professional level, and gives general managers another year to assess their talent against better competition and in different systems.
-In theory, this rule is beneficial to both college and professional basketball because it showcases the best talent in college and forces them to play within the constraints of an established coach’s system.
+The rule should be beneficial to both college and professional basketball teams because it showcases the best talent in college and forces those athletes to play within the constraints of an established coach’s system.
 That, in turn, readies them for learning and excelling at a pro style offense.
 However, the one-and-done rule does not produce any of its intended results for the National College Athletic Association or the NBA.
-It depletes college basketball of its most valuable resource while simultaneously reducing the quality of its product.
+It depletes college basketball of its most valuable resource, the players, while simultaneously reducing the quality of its product.
 It often suffocates the creativity and thus the effectiveness of players while acclimating them to a new system and the new surroundings of a college campus.
-And consequently, they become less valuable to NBA general managers because of poorer play at the lower levels.
+Consequently, they become less valuable to NBA general managers because of poorer play at the lower levels.